yochaigal/intotheodd/_posts/monsters/2021-02-19-fish-giant-piranha.md

 stats: 3 HP, 12 DEX, bite (d8)
 subtext1: " • 5’ long piranhas with colorful scales.
 Live in rivers and attack anything in the water."
 subtext2: " • Dwell in large groups and overwhelm victims by swarming them."
-subtext3: "Once it smells blood, it will not stop attacking."
+subtext3:  • Once it smells blood, it will not stop attacking.
 subtext4:
 author: xenio
 inspiration: TSR Monsters